-This year, Baby Bunting's 2020 Annual General Meeting will be held virtually as a result of the COVID-19 pandemic.
-In addition, Baby Bunting's Notice of Annual General Meeting is being distributed electronically and is available to view and download at babybunting.com.au/investor.
+As a result of ongoing developments with the COVID-19 pandemic and corresponding Government guidance, Baby Bunting's 2021 Annual General Meeting will be held virtually.
+Baby Bunting's Notice of Annual General Meeting is also being distributed electronically and is available to view and download at babybunting.com.au/investor

-Your participation in the Meeting is important to us.
-The Meeting will be webcast live via the Lumi online platform.
-You will be able to listen to the proceedings, view the presentations, ask questions and vote.
+Shareholder participation in the Meeting is important to us.
+The Meeting will be webcast live via the Lumi online platform and shareholders will be able to listen to the proceedings, view the presentations, ask questions and vote.